Sebastiandeklerk/Fantasy-Suring-Project/README.md

 Exploratory data analysis was conducted on the 2017 season to build MILP models and develop team-selection strategies.
 These models were tested on the 2018 WCT season.
 The 2014-2016 WCT seasons were used as historical data in determining the important variables that predict surfer performance in the 2017 WCT season.

+Note all data was anonymised due to ethical constraints